SegersIan/architecture-handbook/architecture-styles/layered.md

 The layered approach is perfect for small, simple applications like web applications.
 Code is partitioned from a technical view.
 All code of the presentation layer goes into the presentation layer, disregarding the domain or entity it relates to.

 Components within the layered architecture style are organized logical horizontal layers, each layer performing a specific role within the application.
 The amount of layers is not fixed, but 3 or 4 tiers are most common.
 It is important that each boundary of each layer is respected.
 Each layer has a distinct responsibility and role.
-Following the seperation of concerns.
+Following the separation of concerns.

 ### Open/Closed Layers